rrcabaoig/ee-290-grid-edge-technologies/README.md

 2. AC OPF run to solve $\hat{y} = \hat{P_g},\hat{V}$
 3. ANN training using $\hat{x},\hat{y}$
 4. ANN testing on $\check{x},\check{y}$
-5. Statistical comparison of errors (Kruskal–Wallis one-way ANOVA) where $P_d$ is the real power, $Q_d$ is the reactive power, $P_g$ is the optimal generator real power output, and $V$ is the optimal voltage magnitude setpoint.
+5. Statistical comparison of errors (Kruskal–Wallis one-way ANOVA)<br/>
+where $P_d$ is the real power, $Q_d$ is the reactive power, $P_g$ is the optimal generator real power output, and $V$ is the optimal voltage magnitude setpoint.
 #### References
 [1] M. E. Baran and F. F. Wu, "Network reconfiguration in distribution systems for loss reduction and load balancing," in IEEE Transactions on Power Delivery, vol. 4, no. 2, pp. 1401-1407, April 1989, doi: 10.1109/61.25627.<br/>